Find Affordable College Courses

 Philadelphia, PA

-Out-of-state tuition fees for undergraduate students at UPenn are $61,710 per year.
+The average tuition and fees for an out-of-state undergraduate student at UPenn are $61,710 a year.

 You’ll join some of the best and brightest minds around you if you attend Rutgers University - New Brunswick.
 The school came in at #5 on this year’s Best Value Medical Science Schools in the Middle Atlantic Region list.
-Rutgers New Brunswick is a fairly large public school located in the city of New Brunswick.
+Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.

 Rutgers New Brunswick undergraduate students pay an average of $33,005 in tuition and fees each year.